uc-cdis/fence/docs/register.md

 # Description:
-This register functionality enables user to register before downloading from any commons.
+This register functionality enables a registration page for users to provide basic information before "being added to a preconfigured group".
 Registration means that a user provides their name, organization, and email, in order to gain some predefined permissions (i.e. to be automatically added to a preconfigured Arborist group).
 This functionality adds the registration form itself along with an admin endpoint to list registered users and their information.

 # How to enable:
 - Set up a useryaml that has a GROUP with a policy (for example: "registered_users" with "data_upload" policy)